paviko/trading-data-stream/Readme.md

 ---

 # Changes
+## 2.0.5
+* Spotted fix for hasNext in TradingInputJsonStreams.
+Fix ported from closed source.

 ## 2.0.4
 * Correct aggregation bug in count before and count after bar searches.
 A duplicate bar may have been included in streams due to some end searching being inclusive.